For Non-European Researchers

 For Starting and Consolidator Grants, the Principal Investigator should devote at least 50% of her/his total working time to the ERC-funded project, while spending at least 50% of her/his total working time in an EU Member State or Associated Country.

-For Advanced Grants, the Principal Investigator should devote at least 30% of her/his working time to the ERC project and spend at least 50% of her/his total working time at a host institution in EU Member State or Associated Country.
+For Advanced Grants, the Principal Investigator should devote at least 30% of her/his working time to the ERC project and spend at least 50% of her/his total working time in an EU Member State or Associated Country.

 ERC grants support projects carried out by an individual researcher ('Principal Investigator') and his or her team.
 The constitution of the research teams is flexible and team members can be of any nationality, European or non European, depending on the nature of a project.

 Vacancies for team members of an ERC project can be published by the Principal Investigator on the Euraxess-Jobs portal.

 Some testimonials from ERC-grantees of non-European nationality are featured in our brochure: ERC grants for top researchers from all over the world